cjdbarlow/Part-One/distribution.md

     * Are typically hepatic metabolised
     * Are typically not renally eliminated
   * Ionised drugs:
+    * Are typically renally excreted without undergoing metabolism
     * Are poorly lipid soluble and do not cross cell membranes readily
-      * This can lead to ion trapping, where drugs move across a membrane and then are trapped their by a change in pH causing a change in ionised fraction
+    * May be ion trapped
+    This occurs when an unionised drug moves across a membrane and becomes ionised due to a change in pH.
+The now-insoluble drug is trapped in the new compartment.
+This is relevant in:
       * Placenta
       Foetal pH is lower than matenal pH, which can trap basic drugs \(e.g. LA, opioids\) in foetus.
         * This becomes more significant with a greater divergence of pH \(e.g. placental insufficiency\)
       * Renal elimination
       Urinary alkalinisation is used to accelerate elimination of acidic drugs, as they become ionised and trapped in urine.
-    * Are typically renally excreted without undergoing metabolism

 <object data="resources\pkas-acids.svg" type="image/svg+xml"></object>
 <object data="resources\pkas-bases.svg" type="image/svg+xml"></object>